esperhq/esper-api/README.md

 Welcome to the API wrapper for the Esper Control Suite

 This promised-based (ES6) wrapper gives you fine-grained control over how your Esper hardware behaves.
-The intention of this API wrapper is to expose every feature and functionality the hardware is capable of.
+The intention of this API wrapper is to expose every feature, and all functionality the hardware is capable of.

 This wrapper also includes a sandbox for you to test your scripts.
-You won't need the hardware to be connected to your pc and you can even test on computer that doesn't have the Control Suite installed.
+You won't need the hardware to be connected to your computer, you don't even need the Control Suite installed.

 #
 # Installation